3wayHimself/PersonalVanityPool/README.md

  <content>

 ##Personal Vanity Pool
-PersonalVanityPool is a fork of Vanitygen, a command line tool for creating vanity bitcoin addresses, now available to deploy on multiple computers for a 'personal pool.'
+PersonalVanityPool is a fork of Vanitygen, a command line tool for creating vanity bitcoin addresses, adapted and made available to deploy on multiple computers for a 'personal pool.'

 **The adaptation is currently in progress, this repo is not useful yet!**